What is a Hearth? Unveiling Its History from Ancient Rituals to Modern Design

 The hearth usually extends from the interior of the fireplace, called the corbel, back plate, or hearthstone and is usually enclosed by a low wall or stone partition behind a hearth.
 The extension protrudes into the room to protect the immediate area around the fireplace, earning this area the unimaginative name of – the hearth extension.

+The answer to the question “What is a Hearth” is a tricky one nowadays, with a big mix of past and present.
 We prefer to think about it as a vital way to protect your flooring and a great place to keep your fireplace tools or posh interior accoutrements such as candles, vases, and storm lanterns.
 The history of the fireplace hearth is a long and interesting one, almost as old as fireplaces themselves, and it begins not long after we discovered that fire is the perfect way to keep warm and cook our food.

 The Fireplace Hearth in the Georgian Era

+What is a hearth in the context of the Georgian Era?
 In relatively recent years from the Carolean Era (1660), the fireplace and hearth were considered such an integral part of a dwelling, a vital feature, that the value of a fireplace, particularly the hearth, has been coined to refer to a home or household, with the popular term “hearth and home” being featured in early advertising in the 19th century, 1899 to be exact.

 In the modern era, post-1970, and the commonplace introduction of central heating, hearths became less central to the house’s heating, which is instead done by a system of pipes, radiators and a boiler.
 By the 19th century, cooking moved exclusively to the kitchen and the cooker, oven, stove or range; subsequently, many houses built in the 20th and 21st centuries don’t have fireplaces or hearths.
+So, what is a hearth in today’s homes?

-The Hearth or Chimney Tax
+What is a Hearth or Chimney Tax

+What is a hearth tax?
 Just when you thought the house was a safe place to be, King Charles II brought in the hearth tax, or at least Parliament approved this tax on his behalf, which allowed the state to collect taxes twice a year based on how many fireplaces or hearths you had in your house.
 The tax was collected twice a year.

 In 1662, the tax was two shillings a year.
 The idea came from France and was considered a fair tax because the number of fireplace hearths in a house would vary with the wealth of the occupier.
 The tax was payable by the landlord even if the house was empty.